Sullivanml299/make-a-bet-demo/README.md

-# Make a Bet!
+# Betting Mini-Game!
-This is a small project designed to prototype a betting inteface that could be used as a in a game that impements gambling mechanics.
+This is a small project designed to prototype a betting inteface that could be used in a game that impements mini-game/gambling mechanics.
 The coin and chest models were free assets from the Unity asset store.
-All shaders (e.g., the coin drop and black hole shader) were made by me using shadergraph.
-Animations were made by me using either Unity's built-in animator or coroutines.
+All shaders (e.g., the coin drop and black hole shader) were made using shadergraph.
+Animations were made using either Unity's built-in animator or by udating transforms using coroutines.